mdafzal1994/cyber_security/prototype pollution vulnerabilities.md

 The built-in prototypes provide useful properties and methods for working with basic data types.
 For example, the String.prototype object has a toLowerCase() method.
 As a result, all strings automatically have a ready-to-use method for converting them to lowercase.
 This saves developers having to manually add this behavior to each new string that they create.

+**how to detect prototype pollution vulnerabilities**

+Manually, you can test an application by sending payloads like {"__proto__": {"polluted": true}} through user input fields or API endpoints, and then checking if unintended properties appear on global objects, such as {}.polluted."

 **Prototype pollution mitigation**
 1. Create objects without prototypes: Object.create(null)